-Everybody who visits Malaysia on the backpacker trail visits Langkawi, Perhentian Islands are a must and if you can squeeze it in, a visit to the Tioman Islands are on that travel list too.
+Everybody who visits Malaysia on the backpacker trail visits Langkawi, Perhentian Islands and if you can squeeze it in, a visit to the Tioman Islands are on that travel list too.

 The amazing beaches of Secret Island.

-Apart from the previously mentioned amazing beaches, there’s enough to keep you occupied from a few days to a week, or more.
+Apart from the previously mentioned amazing beaches, there’s enough to keep you occupied for a few days to a week or more.
 The kampung (village) lifestyle here is relaxing and a refreshing change from other more developed tourist islands in Malaysia and South East Asia in general.
-Pangkor is quite well advertised with Malaysian tourists, but at the moment is free from big hotel resorts and large scale tourism. – unfortunately it’s only a matter of time before that changes.
-Get there whilst it’s still a laid back paradise.
+Pangkor is quite well advertised with Malaysian tourists, but at the moment is free from big hotel resorts and large scale tourism. – unfortunately, it’s only a matter of time before that changes.
+Get there whilst it’s still a laid-back paradise.

 One of the more developed areas, Teluk Nipah is aimed at budget travellers and several places here are a perfect base for backpackers, set between the jungle and the beach it’s got the perfect balance of quiet beach life with shops and simple restaurants.
 Prices are generally pretty cheap, the further you go from the beach the better.

 Backpackers on a budget can also camp here on the beach.
 One hotel in Coral Bay will provide tents, but at 40RM I think it’s a bit overpriced.
 Another option is to bring your own.